Fu Xinqi: Early life and education

 Fu was born in 1919 in Zhenhai, Zhejiang, Republic of China.
 He grew up and went to school in Qingdao and Jinan in Shandong province.
 His father, Fu Zhongbo (傅忠博; 1890–1942), was a businessman and art collector.

 In 1937, Fu entered the technical training school of Tongji University in Shanghai, studying civil engineering.
-After the Second Sino-Japanese War broke out in 1937 and Shanghai fell under Japanese occupation, Tongji evacuated the city and moved inland.
+After the Second Sino-Japanese War broke out in 1937 and Shanghai fell during the Battle of Shanghai, Tongji evacuated the city and moved inland.
 As the Japanese Army advanced, the university was forced to relocate five times across half of China, to Jinhua, Ganzhou, Babu, Kunming, and eventually Lizhuang in Sichuan.
 Fu moved with the university and graduated from its technical training school in 1940.

 After working a few years in Kunming as a technician, Fu learned that Tongji began admitting new students in Lizhuang.
 He tested into the civil engineering department of the university in 1943.
 After the surrender of Japan in 1945, Tongji moved back to Shanghai in 1946.